estatistics/issuu-dl_jpg/README.md

 - It downloads the document as numbered jpg files under the title of the document and remains as such, it is not converted into pdf (for better quality - management).
-- Title is not entirely "cleared" of html artifacts
 - It will retry to download pages if internet is disconnected
 - you may check `man wget` and tweak it inside issuu_dl_jpg.sh if you need extra control options of downloading